The Communication Thesis

 - The U.S. immigration debate

 - And many more Comm-related topics!

 Copies of previous theses are available for review in the Annenberg Library.

-Interested students should contact Dr. Kim Woolf, Academic Advisor and Research Supervisor for Undergraduate Studies.
+Interested students should contact Dr. Kim Woolf, Academic Advisor and Research Director, Undergraduate Studies.

 The thesis is a two-semester course for Communication majors, taken during the senior year.